Tufin/blog/s3-scanner/README.md

 }
 ```

-Now, we can call `ListObjects` using the `svc` we created in the constructor in `Scan` and easily mock it while testing:
+Now, we can call `ListObjects` using the `svc` that has been created in the constructor and easily mock it while testing:
 ```go
 func (fi S3Scanner) Scan(bucket string, touch func(*os.File)) {